 Posted on 28 Jan 2020

-It’s a truly splendid time to be alive.
-We’ve made it to the Jetson age and as a technology company we know that technology has the transformative ability to advance and rejuvenate small businesses, especially with workforce management.
+It’s a truly splendid time to be alive – we’ve made it to the Jetson age.
+As a technology company, we know that technology has the transformative ability to advance and rejuvenate small businesses, especially with workforce management.
 I think one of the inherent promises of technology is to help us get more done in less time to free up space for the things we want to do.
 But let’s pause and examine our relationship with technology.
 Are we using it in a way that reaps the benefits of this promise?
 Is life easier in the year 2020 than when we began this new millennium 20 years ago?

-Today I’d like to discuss the impact that technology has had in our lives with just one specific gadget – the smartphone.
+Today I’d like to discuss the impact that technology has had on our lives with just one specific gadget – the smartphone.

 Smartphones trigger our awareness of issues/information at a high-speed, concentrated rate which obligates us to heightened levels of responsiveness.
 This real-time accessibility is a tough challenge for service-based small business owners.
 For example, 20 years ago we didn’t have email on our phones.
 We caught up on emails when we returned to the office.
 Now everyone knows that everyone has email in his pocket and why aren’t you addressing my issue 32 seconds after I hit send?

 We also get banged all day with texts and push notifications for breaking news, Facebook updates, weather alerts, task reminders, calendar events, and on and on it goes.
 All of these notifications interrupt us and often obligate us to respond.
 Instead of peace of mind, these rapidly firing interruptions are fragmenting our minds into pieces.